 § Buy if

-When we tried the Spytec GL300 with the magnetic case stuck to the underside of an aluminum-deck scooter, the unit held through a 20-minute ride on a rough sidewalk.
-The case adds about 8mm of height, so the tracker sits roughly 25mm below the deck surface, low-profile enough that nobody noticed it during a week of public-rack parking outside a coffee shop.
+With the magnetic case stuck to the underside of an aluminum-deck scooter, the unit sits low and secure.
+The case adds about 8mm of height, so the tracker sits roughly 25mm below the deck surface — low-profile enough to stay out of sight at a public rack.

 Sub-$50 portable trackers rarely match Spytec’s signal reliability in dense urban environments.